-For each piece of software with static-mode libraries to be initialized, there should be a COMINPUT file that contains the appropriate SHARE commands.
+For each piece of software having static-mode libraries to be initialized, there should be a COMINPUT file in SYSTEM that contains the appropriate SHARE commands.
 The file PRIMOS.COMI in CMDNCO should contain the COMINPUT commands to execute the COMINPUT files.

 The PRIMOS.COMI file shares memory image files into the proper segments (see Table 3-1) and runs the programs required to inform PRIMOS that shared libraries are activated.
-After the libraries are initialized, users with programs loaded using the special shared library object files may run V-mode and I-mode programs accessing these shared libraries.
-If the shared libraries are not initialized, programs that expect the shared libraries to be resident receive an error message from PRIMOS whenever an attempt is made to access a shared library routine.
+After the libraries are initialized, users of programs linked with the special shared library object files may run V-mode and I-mode programs that access these shared libraries.
+If the shared libraries are not initialized, programs that expect the shared libraries to be resident receive an error message from PRIMOS whenever they attempt to access a shared library routine.